Tie Dye Instructions and Tips

 Whether you are tie dying your own unique homemade gifts or tie dying just for fun... these tie dye instructions will help you get the vibrant, high quality results you want.

-Learn more about using tie dye for fun and unique homemade gift ideas here!
+Learn more about using tie dye to create fun and unique homemade gifts here!

 Tie dye is easy... but everyone seems to have their own way of doing it and not all tie dye techniques are created equal.

 - Your colors to be vibrant and gorgeous

 - To tie dye a variety of fabrics (from cotton shirts to canvas bags)

 - Your tie dye clothes and gear to stay vibrant and fixed...